 What were your thoughts when you first met their significant other?

-When did you realize they were right for each other?
+When did you realize these two were right for each other?

 Why are you excited they are getting married?

 Inside jokes are great, but public speaking isn't the time for it.
 Sure, the bride or groom will be cracking up, but you'll just hear crickets and get blank stares from everyone else.

 Granted, I've been to a lot more weddings than most of your guests.
 But I might throw my camera across the room if I hear one more person tell the groom to put his hand on the bride's hand because it will be the last time he'll ever have the upper hand.

 But, the key to success is to make sure there is a punchline.
 Every joke should culminate to a point when the audience realizes "Ah, this is now the time to laugh at what was just said."

 This is just not classy.
 Sure your sister got a little crazy in Mexico and made some poor decisions in her college days--but now is not the time to bring up those wonderful memories.
 Trust me, I know it's a joke - and I've seen it done - but it just looks catty.
 And speaking of other guys…

 That's just awkward.
 For everyone.

 Always, always, plan what you will say.
 Write it out, if not verbatim, then as bullet points.
-Practice till your comfortable.
+Practice till you're comfortable.
 It will allow you to feel confident in the jokes, the delivery, and you might even *gasp* enjoy it!